LiJiahao-Alex/www24-rebuttal/reviewer2.md

 We are sorry that we did not clearly explain the comparison between VAE and our performance thus causing some misunderstandings, which we will clarify below.

 - VAE is the best performance obtained under grid search trials with hyperparameters such as batch size and learning rate.
+- VAE performs a grid search on each dataset separately for the best performance.
+-
 - Even when the variance is considered, our method outperforms VAE in the worst case.
 -
 |      | MNIST      | Fashion     | Kuzushiji   |